When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Drawing Partners

-Materials: Pens, paper, and a bag of small random objects.
+Materials: Pens, paper, and random objects in a bag.

 Instructions:

-1. One child sits with their back to the others.
+1. Pair kids up.
+One child sits with their back to the other.

 Waist Catch